click here to visit the film’s website and trailer

 Established in 1859 on land expropriated from the Southern Arapaho, Boulder was unusual from the beginning.
 At a time when homestead land was available at a little over a dollar an acre, Boulder’s founders were selling lots for $1000 and imposing special rules for how cabins had to be constructed.
 These foundational gestures of Boulder as a beautiful and expensive place to live became a lasting legacy.

 Black families have been in Boulder continuously since the 1870s.
 They have faced discrimination in housing, employment, education, health care, criminal justice, and social activities.
 By the turn of the 20th century, three institutions dominated Boulder’s skyline: the University of Colorado, the Boulder Sanitarium, and Chautauqua Park – each engaging in practices of racial discrimination that shaped the city’s character, but little recalled today.
 After 1910, the Black population began to shrink.
 Many young people left for Denver or other places of greater opportunity and diversity.
 Others stayed, working hard to build the Black community and contribute to the broader community.
 By the 1920’s, Boulder had become a rallying point for the Ku Klux Klan.
 After World War II, Boulder acquired a reputation for political liberalism, yet established habits of racial segregation continued.
 In the 1970s, however, with the arrival of the federal labs and IBM, employment and housing opened up.

-To learn more, please be in touch with beret @ landlockedfilms[dot]com or blackatproductionz@gmail[dot]com.
-Please be in touch if you would like to offer input, ask questions, or make a donation to support the making of the film.
+To learn more, please be in touch with notwhoweare[dot]outreach @ gmail[dot]com, beret @ landlockedfilms[dot]com or blackatproductionz@gmail[dot]com.
+Please be in touch if you would like to host a local screening or make a donation to support the making of the film.
 Thank you kindly!
 (If you would like your donation to be tax-deductible, please send a check to our 501©3 fiscal sponsor, The Denver Film Society, 1510 York St., 3rd Floor, Denver, CO 80206.
 Important note: It’s essential that you indicate on the check’s memo line or in an enclosed note the name of the film your gift supports.)

 photos courtesy of Carnegie Library for Local History, Museum of Boulder collection